(For instructors and interested students)

 Students may benefit from a structured approach to scientific reasoning and communication.

 How can students develop communication skills that improve reasoning?
-In many cases, students are told to use reasoning and argumentation, but not provided guidance on HOW to construct reasoned arguments (Hillocks, 2010).
-At the undergraduate and graduate level, students are expected to learn scientific reasoning and writing informally by reading scientific literature (Lin, 1989).
+In many cases, students are told to use reasoning and argumentation, but not provided guidance on HOW to construct reasoned arguments (Hillocks, 2010; Heijltjes, 2014).
+At the undergraduate and graduate level, students are often expected to learn scientific reasoning and writing informally by reading scientific literature (Lin, 1989).
 However, reading primary literature typically confronts students with new terminology, new concepts, and an unfamiliar written format.
 Moreover, not all scientific papers employ strong, explicit reasoning (Platt, 1964).
 Therefore, although reading and emulating scientific literature is undoubtedly useful, being able to use scientific papers to strengthen reasoning and writing is challenging and can take years.

 A structured approach can facilitate and expedite the development of scientific reasoning and communication (Greene, 2010).
 Many academic papers and informal publications provide guidance for scientific writing (Brand, 2001; Brand, 2008; Jirge, 2017; Singh and Mayer, 2014).
 However, many academic papers and resources about writing are intended for practicing scientists, not for students.
 For example, Dick Brand's excellent 2001 paper writes "Imagine critical observations as premises of Aristotelian logic leading to a conclusion: If a; and b; and c; and d; then we logically conclude x; or y; or z (where x; y; or z represent hypotheses to be tested)" (Brand, 2001).
 Although scientists may be familiar with Aristotelian logic, students may not have sufficient background to feel comfortable using logic to structure writing.
 Therefore, students may benefit from more accessible guidance to help them develop scientific reasoning and writing.